 Rule #9: Your friend would make a great officiant/planner/DJ/etc.

 We see this mistake happen all of the time, and as much as we warn couples, there’s only so much we can do.
-While it’s a nice thought to have your friend officiant the wedding, there are states where this simply isn’t allowed, and you will have to get married in advance of your ceremony.
+While it’s a nice thought to have your friend officiate the wedding, there are states where this simply isn’t allowed, and you will have to get married in advance of your ceremony.
 Plus, we’ve seen friends mess up on the wedding day, and then things get really difficult and out of control.
 Take our advice here: Hire a professional.
 Let your friends just be guests at your wedding!

 Rule #10: There is a specific order that your reception must have.

-While there are certainly things that need to be organized — for instance: parent dances, cake cutting or other traditions — there is not set order in which to do them.
+While there are certainly things that need to be organized — for instance: parent dances, cake cutting or other traditions — there is no set order in which to do them.
 If you want to get all of the formalities out of the way so that your group can dance all night, then do it.
 If you want everything to be spread out, that’s fine, too!
 It’s your day and your wedding, so schedule whatever you want, in whatever order you want.

 Photo Credit: Captivating Weddings